• Home

 • The 1-day photography workshops or photography classes serve the purpose of getting you out of the house and into the field.
 This is where skills are ingrained.
 A hands-on experience is KEY to learning and retaining photographic knowledge.

-• Weekend or 2-day workshops will provide you with a plethora of photography-related information.
+• Weekend or 2-3 day workshops will provide you with a plethora of photography-related information.
 These programs are designed to impart information, but most of all to get get the creative photographic juices flowing.

-• Our longer workshops are a Distinctive Vacation - not everyone thinks to take a photo workshop for a vacation, but it is indeed a great choice.
+• Longer workshops can be a distinctive vacation - not everyone thinks to take a photo workshop for a vacation, but it is indeed a great choice.

 • Amazing locations, amazing photos, amazing people and just plain having fun.
 What could be better??